hawanajihah/HTX-API/README.md

 ```

 ## Processing pipeline explanation
-1. Image Upload: The image is uploaded and stored in the database.
+1. Image Upload: The image is uploaded, validated and stored in the database.
+Only JPEG, JPG and PNG images are supported.
+The image is loaded into memory for processing.
-2. Metadata Extraction: The image format, dimensions, and other details are extracted.
+2. Metadata Extraction: After the uploaded image is converted to PNG format for consistency, the image format, dimensions, and other details are extracted.
 3. Thumbnail Generation: Small (150x150) and medium (300x300) thumbnails are generated and stored.
 4. AI Captioning: The BLIP model generates a caption based on the image content.
 5. API Access: Users can retrieve metadata, thumbnails, and captions via API endpoints.
+Processing statistics such as success and failure rates can be retrieved via the API endpoints.
+6. The original image (converted to PNG) and its metadata are stored in an SQLite database.
+The processing status, processing time, and timestamp are recorded.

+- The system uses SYNCHRONOUS processing instead of the Automated Image Processing.